Tribal Probate

 Tribal Probate Attorneys in Fargo

-Assisting Clients with Probate for Native Americans
+Guiding You Through Probate for Native Americans

 If your loved one lived on U.S. trust property or had an Individual Indian Money (IIM) account, their estate is not subject to state probate laws.
 Instead, probate is managed by the Bureau of Indian Affairs (BIA) under the American Indian Probate Reform Act (AIPRA) of 2004.
 As such, probating your loved one’s estate requires a unique level of experience and understanding of tribal law.